ilesha01/Startup/README.md

 # Startup

-ML model created in Python to predict the annual profit earned by the company based on the spending pattern and location.
+ML model created in Python to predict the annual profit earned by each company based on their spending pattern and location.